Neram: Plot

-Mathew/Vetri comes across the same man and decides to snatch his chain, but unfortunately at the moment, he tries to snatch the chain, the man meets with an accident, and Mathew/Vetri takes him to a hospital.
-The man's brother RayBan (Dhandapani in Tamil), who has influence, assures Mathew/Vetri of a job in his company.
-Suddenly, Tintu/Katta arrives there and says that Raja died in an accident.
-A flashback reveals that Lighthouse, the man who stole Jeena/Veni's chain and Mathew/Vetri's money, had borrowed some money from Raja, too.
-He plots with two others in having the money for themselves and stealing Raja's car.
-While the plan works out perfectly, Raja's men went behind the car, and Raja goes behind the other man.
-In the chase, Raja is hit by an auto and dies.
-Coincidentally, the auto driver was the driver who hit RayBan's brother Manick with his vehicle, too.
+Mathew/Vetri comes across the same man and decides to snatch his chain, but unfortunately at the moment he tries to do so, the man meets with an accident, and Mathew/Vetri takes him to a hospital.
+The man's brother RayBan/Dhandapani, who has influence, assures Mathew/Vetri of a job in his company.
+Suddenly, Tintu/Kunju arrives there and tells that Raja died in an accident.
+It is revealed that Lighthouse, the man who stole Jeena/Veni's chain and Mathew/Vetri's money, had also borrowed some money from Raja.
+Lighthouse planned with two others in having the money for themselves and stole Raja's car.

-Last of all, Mathew/Vetri meets the men who stole his money and involves in a brawl with them.
+While the plan worked out perfectly, Raja's men went behind the car, and Raja goes behind the other man.
+In the chase, Raja was hit by an auto and died.
+Coincidentally, the auto driver was the driver who hit RayBan/Dhandapani's brother Manick with his vehicle, too.
+Later, Mathew/Vetri meets the men who stole his money and gets in a brawl with them.
 He finds his money and a chain inside the car and also finds Jeena/Veni in the car's rear (Raja hid her in his car).
 Mathew/Vetri gives the money to his brother-in-law, and the movie ends with a happy note that "Time is of two types: good time and bad time.
 Good will come following every bad time in life".